ZimMicHuang/ds-case-study/README.md

 Step 2: The objective of this case study is to scan and clean the data.
 Identify potential discrepancies in the data that may exist and implement data validations checks.

-btcusdt_downloader : download ohlcv data from binance and save to sql database (postgres)
+btcusdt_downloader.py : download ohlcv data from binance and save to sql database (postgres)

-btcusdt_cleaner : download data from sql and clean
+btcusdt_cleaner.py : download data from sql and clean

 Data Cleaning Notebook.ipynb : visuals and statistics on the data